BogdanDidukh2003/RNGame/README.md

 Download required dependencies with:
 <code>npm install</code>

+Start application:

+1. Connect your device

-Start a development server with:
+2. Start a development server with:
-<code>npm start</code>
+<code>npx react-native start</code>

-Install the [Expo](https://expo.io/) client app on your iOS or Android phone and connect to the same local network as your computer.
-Use the Expo app to scan the QR code from your terminal (or opened browser tab) to open the project.

-Alternatively, you may prefer to use [Expo Snack](https://snack.expo.io/) to run Expo applications directly in your browser.
+3. Install application on your device with:
+<code>npx react-native run-android --no-jetifier</code>

 **_IMPORTANT!_** In order to use Firebase, make sure you created configuration file at <code>src/config/firebaseConfig.json</code>.
-Link at my <code>firebaseConfig.json</code> is [here](https://drive.google.com/file/d/1LAeDPq5JOZjm9srmnToakuDt_R_ScswB/view?usp=sharing)
+Link at my <code>firebaseConfig.json</code> will be here

 ## Development Requirements